Saturday July 29th 2017

 - Free cable car ride back down

-- Souvenir Salomon Tech shirts available on a first come basis beginning at reg
+- Souvenir Salomon Tech shirts available for purchase on a first come basis beginning at reg

 Discounted Cable Car rides to High Camp are available for friends and family at bib pick up before 8:30am (cash or check only – payable to Auburn Ski Club.
 No Credit cards please).
-Rates for 2013 were:
+Rates from 2016 are (2017 prices should be close):

 - 4 & under – free